 - Socially, students will benefit from building friendships with their musical peers.
 They will develop teamwork skills, learn discipline and establish character.

-The Rock, Rap, Tap & Learn CD helps young students develop self-esteem and body awareness.
-The Sing, Sound and Count With Me CD prepares Pre-K students for elementary school with songs about letters, number and manners.
-Finally, the Get Set for School: Sing Along CD combines music with dance and encourages students to get active as they learn foundational concepts.
+The Rock, Rap, Tap & Learn Album helps young students develop self-esteem and body awareness.
+The Sing, Sound and Count With Me Album prepares Pre-K students for elementary school with songs about letters, numbers, and manners.
+Finally, the Get Set for School: Sing Along Album combines music with dance and encourages students to get active as they learn foundational concepts.

-Teachers and occupational therapists looking to implement music into their lessons can find our albums on our website or on iTunes.
-You can also check out our upcoming 5 Rockin’ Music Strategies webinar this March.
+Teachers and occupational therapists looking to implement music into their lessons can also find our albums on our website or on iTunes.

 Learning Without Tears wishes you and your students a happy Music in Our Schools Month!